regenwatchdog/regenwatchdog.github.io/_estates/ealing/friarypark.md

 coordinates:
   - -0.264300,51.516962
 ---
+230 homes are under threat of demolition on Ealing's Friary Park estate in Acton.

-The Friary Park estate is located within Acton and comprises 230 homes, including 225 social rent units and 5 privately owned units.
-The estate was constructed in the 1980s and comprises predominantly flats laid out in buildings up to four stories in height.
+The estate comprises 230 homes, including 225 social rent units and 5 privately owned units.
+It was constructed in the 1980s and comprises predominantly flats and terraced homes laid out in buildings up to four stories in height.

 The estate also contains a community hall of 211sqm and a basketball court.
 It sits opposite Acton Main Line rail station, which will benefit from Crossrail services once the Elizabeth Line is operational.

 Planning permission for the redevelopment of the estate was granted in November 2019 to a [joint venture between Catalyst Housing Association and developer Mount Anvil](https://www.chg.org.uk/development-regeneration/regeneration/friary-park-ealing/friary-park-rumour-busters/).
-Despite being funded by the Mayor and exempted from his requirement to ballot residents, there is no stage 2 report available on the [GLA planning portal](https://www.london.gov.uk/what-we-do/planning/planning-applications-and-decisions/planning-application-search/friary-park-estate) confirming the Mayor's approval of the scheme.
+Despite being [funded](/approved/funding) by the Mayor and [exempted](/approved/ballotexemptions) from his requirement to ballot residents, there is no stage 2 report available on the [GLA planning portal](https://www.london.gov.uk/what-we-do/planning/planning-applications-and-decisions/planning-application-search/friary-park-estate) confirming the Mayor's approval of the scheme.

 The Mayor's [stage 1 planning report](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//public%3A//public%3A//PAWS/media_id_477438/////friary_park_estate_report.pdf) says that the redeveloped site will increase three-fold in density providing 990 new homes including _"up to"_ 237 social rented replacement homes.